 - Stir well.
 Cancel the “saute” function, secure lid, and make sure the pot is in the sealing position.

-- Select “manual” or “pressure cook” and adjust time to 30 minutes.
+- Select “manual” or “pressure cook”, select "high" for the pressure, and adjust time to 30 minutes.

 - When time is up, let the pot naturally release any pressure by not touching it, for 15 minutes.
 Then release any remaining pressure.